 Transgirls who begin hormones and transition as a teenager have a good chance of passing as female without any surgery; transwomen who transition in their 20's can often pass after some medical treatment; whilst sadly those who transition in their 40's or later are rarely able to pass even after very extensive plastic surgery - Caitlyn Jenner being a high profile example - her facial feminisation surgery alone is reported to have cost $70,000.

-My income seemed to reduce in direct proportion to my increased outgoings.
+Even worse, my income seemed to reduce in direct proportion to my increased outgoings.
 In 2000, just before my transition I had an annual salary of about £50,000 / $75,000.
 Post-transition my income collapsed as I went through multiple jobs, reaching zero at several points as I didn't qualify for the dole.
-By 2003 my bank account was nearly empty and I was increasingly supported and financially dependent upon my boyfriend (now husband) - a situation that I never imagined that I would be in when I had transitioned less than two years earlier.
+By 2003 my bank account was nearly empty, and I was increasingly supported and financially dependent upon my boyfriend - a situation that I never imagined that I would be in when I had transitioned less than two years earlier.
 In 2004 I accepted a job in Ireland as a Sales Assistant, at just €22,000 or $25,000 a year.

 The term "cost" can